ellraiser/love-build/readme.md

 ## Cross-Platform Building
-Regardless of the platform you run the builder from it will export your game to all 3 platforms - Windows, MacOS, and Linux.
+Regardless of the platform you run the builder from it will export your game to all 3 platforms.
 These will each be put in their own `.zip` file inside the `output/version` folder specified by your `build.lua`.

 | Build From  | Windows | MacOS | Linux |